Stroke Helper,

-The app that saves lives.
+The app that can save lives.

 Why rapid help matters.